How to Write a Resume

 Update Your Contact Information

 Your contact information must be up to date so that potential employers won't have any issue reaching you.
-Make sure to include your first and last name, phone number, and email address in the header of your resume, and double-check that these are all correct.
+Make sure to include your first and last name, phone number, and email address in the header of your resume, and double-check that these are correct.

-If location is important or relevant to the company, you may also include your city and state in your header; you can usually skip putting down your full home address.
+If location is important or relevant to the company, you may also include your city and state in your header.
+You can usually skip putting down your full home address.

 Insert Relevant URL Links